iovation/git-build-rpm/README.md

     to determine archive type.
 Defaults to tar.gz.

 *   Determines the RPM `dist` value via the `--dist` option, defaulting to the current epoch time and OS version.
-If the current branch is not "master", the branch name is also included in the `dist` value (with any invalid characters replaced with underscores).
-That is, the value is something like `1434755064.el7` when building master, and `1434755064.$branch_name_.el7` when building from any other branch.
+If the current branch is not the branch name is also included in the `dist` value (with any invalid characters replaced with underscores).
+That is, the value is something like `1434755064.el7` when building the release branch, and `1434755064.$branch_name_.el7` when building from any other branch.

 *   Builds the RPM, setting `dist` and any other parameters passed via the